How To Successfully Switch Banks

 Welcome offers

-If the account has a welcome offer, make sure you fully understand all the hoops you have to jump through to earn it.
 Typically, this is having your direct deposits hit within a certain amount of time after you open the account.
 It may also include a certain number of debit card transactions in a set period of time.
-You'll want to make sure that you follow all the directions exactly or you'll miss out on your bonus.

 Opening Your New Account

-• Initial deposit requirement: Be prepared to deposit some money into the account.
+2. Make your initial deposit.
+Be prepared to deposit some money into the account.
 You'll need the information from your current bank account to make this transfer.

 Redirecting Your Automatic Transactions

-Once you have your new checking account open, start moving over your direct deposit and any automatic payments to the new account.
+Once you have your new checking account open, contact your work's HR department to move over your direct deposits.
+You'll need the routing number and account number of the new bank account.

 Once you have your debit card, start moving over any automatic payments you have coming out of your old account.
 Go through your past bank statements and make a list of any payments you need to switch over, then contact each company individually to give them your new card info.